In order to be considered for evaluation at the Center, an individual must be:

 We do not provide testing services to students who have a documented Specific Learning Disability in Basic Reading Skills and/or Reading Fluency.
 These students have already been found to have characteristics of dyslexia based on the special education eligibility criteria adopted by the state of Tennessee for those two categories.
 These students should be receiving dyslexia specific intervention services in accordance with TN HB 2616/SB 2635.
 The following document further explains the relationship between Specific Learning Disability and dyslexia:

-Students who have a documented Specific Learning Disability in Basic Reading Skills and/or Reading Fluency are eligible for consideration for a consultation with the Center.
+Students who have a documented Specific Learning Disability in Basic Reading Skills and/or Reading Fluency may be considered for a consultation with the Center.
+If a student is eligible for a consultation, Center staff will review information from the parent and school, including previous test results.
+Parents/guardians will receive a report that includes instructional recommendations for their child.
+They are encouraged to share this report with the child's school.
 Requests for consultations are processed through our evaluation application process.
-Please visit https://www.mtsu.edu/dyslexia/Evaluation_Process.php for additional details.
+Please review the procedures for requesting an evaluation for additional details.

 Stay up to date on our events

 The Center is currently recruiting for an Assistant Director for Research Initiatives.

 If you have a background in research, are passionate about raising awareness of dyslexia and removing barriers for children with dyslexia, we want to hear from you!